 - 10 best cities in Poland to visitPoland may not be on top of many people’s bucket lists as a top European destination but it should be.
 The best cities in Poland to visit stretch from the Tatra Mountains in the south to the waters of the Baltic Sea in the north.
 From a country that suffered deeply in WW2 to a … Read more

-- An easy Warsaw 1 day itineraryWarsaw, Poland is one of the oldest and most historic cities in Europe.
-It was also one of the most bombed during World War II.
+- An easy Warsaw 1 day itineraryWarsaw, Poland, is one of the oldest and most historic Europe cities.
+It was almost completely destroyed by the Nazi Germany in World War II.
 However, it has since rebuilt itself into a beautiful city with a rich history and an important centre of culture and politics.
 Many people plan a trip to Warsaw in … Read more

 - The 5 best Warsaw to Auschwitz day tripsThe city of Warsaw is well known for its rich history and architecture, but Auschwitz is the most famous WW2 site in Poland.
 In 1940, the Nazis took over the town and established Auschwitz as one of the largest concentration camps in Europe.
-Approximately 1 million people were killed at Auschwitz, including more than 1,000 … Read more
+Approximately 1 million people were killed at Auschwitz during World War ii, … Read more

-- 15 reasons to visit Poland right nowOne place that is not completely on the tourist radar is Poland but it is fast becoming a brilliant place for a European vacation.
-Poland has it all from food to traditions, there are so many things to do in Poland it will have you visiting time and again.
-But exactly why should you visit … Read more
+- 15 reasons to visit Poland right nowOne place that is not completely on the tourist radar is Poland, but it is fast becoming a brilliant place for a European vacation.
+Poland has it all from food to traditions, there are so many things to do in this amazing European country, Poland will have you visiting time and again.
+But exactly why … Read more

-- An epic 2 days in Warsaw itineraryIf you only have 2 days in Warsaw, we have the perfect 2 days in Warsaw itinerary for you, including the best things to do in Warsaw to maximise your experience.
+- An epic 2 days in Warsaw itineraryIf you only have 2 days in Warsaw, we have the perfect 2 days in Warsaw itinerary, including the best things to do in Warsaw to maximise your experience.
 Our Warsaw itinerary has you spending 3 nights and 2 days exploring the Polish capital.
-We have created this guide to help you plan your next … Read more
+We have created a comprehensive Warsaw 2 day itinerary to help you plan … Read more